katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 ### 6. What is the number and percentage of customer plans after their initial free trial?

+Question is asking for number and percentage of customers who converted to becoming paid customer after the trial.

+**Steps:**
+- Find customer's next plan which is located in the next row using `LEAD()`.
+Run the `next_plan_cte` separately to view the next plan results and understand how `LEAD()` works.
+- Filter for `non-null next_plan`.
+Why?
+Because a next_plan with null values means that the customer has churned.
+- Filter for `plan_id = 0` as every customer has to start from the trial plan at 0.

 ````sql
 -- To retrieve next plan's start date located in the next row based on current row
 WITH next_plan_cte AS (